 The Mediaeval Room tells the story of the original settlement of Beaudesert after the Conquest and the subsequent development of Henley-in-Arden.
 The Time Team’s 2001 exploration of the Beaudesert Castle site is portrayed and the Norman origins of the early Lords of the Manor is explained, including a profile of Peter de Montfort, slain at Evesham in 1265.

-There’s a half-size model of the old Market Cross and a splendid model of a Norman castle.
-Here also is the original 1449 charter awarded by Henry VI to the Lord of Henley.
+There’s a model of the old Market Cross and Beaudesert castle.
+There is also the original 1449 charter awarded by Henry VI to the Lord of Henley.

 The Reading Room contains the Heritage Centre’s document and pictorial records, available for serious research and just for browsing.